-^{}CRJ 220 is also offered to law enforcement officers via Crime Scene Investigation directed by Mark Bailey, chief of Campus Security (205) 856-6093.
+CRJ 220 is also offered to law enforcement officers via Crime Scene Investigation directed by Mark Bailey, Instructor (205) 856-7707.

-Courses required for: Law Enforcement Short Term Certificate (STC C140)
+Courses required for: Law Enforcement Short-Term Certificate (STC C140)

 The courses listed below are part of the A.A.S. degree.
-While completing requirements for A.A.S. degree, a student can earn the short term certificate.
-To be awarded the short term certificate, the student should complete a graduation application.
+While completing requirements for A.A.S. degree, a student can earn the short-term certificate.
+To be awarded the short-term certificate, the student should complete a graduation application.

-Course Title Sem I -Irs
+Course Title Sem Hrs

-ENG 101 English Composition I 3

-MTH Elective: (A116) MTH 100 or MTH 116 or 3

-higher level math course

 CRJ 100 Introduction to Criminal Justice 3

 CRJ 110 Introduction to Law Enforcement 3

-CRJ 130 Introduction to Law and Judicial Process.
-3
+CRJ 130 Introduction to Law and Judicial Process 3

 CRJ 150 Introduction to Corrections 3

 CRJ 208 Introduction to Criminology 3

-CRJ 216 Police Organization and Administration 3

 Criminal Justice Elective 3

-Complete one course from the following: CRJ 140,
+Complet e one course fror n the following: CRJ 140,

-146, 147, 160, 178, 220, 227, 236, 280, 290
+146, 147 7, 160, 178, 220, 2 227, 236

+Must be eligible for ENG : 101

-Total Credit Hours 27
+Total Cre edit Hours .18